secRet-re/FridaWars-1-Template/README.md

 To build this:

 - Download latest Android Studio
-- During the setup, make sure to SDK 29 and latest NDK with cmake support
+- During the setup, make sure to check SDK 29 and latest NDK with cmake support

 Simply open the project and do your stuff